sheldonucr/ucr-eecs168-lab/lab4/README.md

 In this tutorial, you will learn how to do RTL (register transfer level) design to build your circuit with HDL (hardware description language) for EDA (electronic design automation)

-This work design for three weeks lab, so for your lab report, you need to design three sets of HDLs, which are 4-bit binary full adder, finite state machine, greatest common devisor (gcd), and finally full-chip design.
+This work design for three weeks lab, you need to design two sets of HDLs, which are 4-bit binary full adder (week1) and greatest common devisor (gcd) (week2-3).

 In this lab4, we introduce Synopsys RTL design toolkit, which are VCS, Design Compiler, IC Compiler, VCS RTL Verification solution.